ToxicOptimism-ZY/ETI-Asg2/README.md

 <!-- INTRODUCTION -->
 ## 1 Introduction
 Hi, I am Yap Zhao Yi, the developer of this repository, the codes provided are intended for Ngee Ann Polytechnic's Emerging IT Trends module, october semester 2021.
 This code covers the bidding dashboard package for the EduFI app.
-Additionally, as per the content page, explanation will be given for the design considerations, architecture diagram and the functionality for microservices discussed.
+Additionally, as per the content page, explanation will be given for the design considerations, architecture diagram and the functionality for micro-services discussed.

 <!-- Bidding Dashboard Package -->
 ## 2 Bidding Dashboard Package